kiishor/UML-State-Machine-in-C/demo/toaster_oven/readme.md

 Use `switch_state` to switch state when the source state and target state have same parent state. e.g. switch from `OFF_STATE` to `ON_STATE` and vice versa.

-Use `traverse_state` for travesing from source state to target state when the both have different parent state. e.g. switch from `DOOR_OPEN_STATE` to `OFF_STATE` / `ON_STATE` and vice versa.
+Use `traverse_state` for traversing from source state to target state when both have different parent state. e.g. switch from `DOOR_OPEN_STATE` to `OFF_STATE` / `ON_STATE` and vice versa.

 If handler doesn't support the passed event then return result as `EVENT_UN_HANDLED`.